melroy89/docker-images/cmake/README.md

 docker pull danger89/cmake:trixie-cppcheck-2.19.0
 ```

-**Note:** Since tag `5.0` and higher the base image is now based on Debian Bookworm instead of Bullseye.
-We're now using GCC/G++ v12 with CMake v3.25.

 **Important:** We moved to a different kind of tagging.
 The Docker tag is now a simple combination of the base Debian image name + cppcheck version.
 Eg. `bookworm-cppcheck-2.19.0`.
 Hopefully that is much easier to understand.
 We no longer will provide `latest` either.

 **NEW:** We deployed new Trixie based docker image (tag: `trixie-cppcheck-2.19.0`).